guymcswain/pigpio-client/readme.md

 Construct a pigpio object and connect it to `options.host`.

 Options have the following properties:
 - host: <string> The remote IP address to host running pigpio daemon.
 Defaults to 'localhost'.
 - port: <number> The port used to configure pigpiod.
 Default is 8888.
 - pipelining: <boolean> DEPRECATED.
 Configures internal socket communications.
 - timeout: <number> The network socket timeout in minutes.
-Default is 0. *Timeout* enables automatic retries to connect to the server when recoverable errors - `ECONNREFUSED` and `EHOSTUNREACH` - are encountered.
+Default is 0. *Timeout* enables automatic retries to connect to the server after any socket error is encountered.
 During the timeout period, connection will be retried every 5 seconds.
+An 'error' event will be emitted after the timeout period expires.
 After connection is established, if keep-alive packets are not received from the server within *timeout* minutes, the network sockets will be closed and a 'disconnected' event emitted.
 If *timeout* is used, it is recommended to set its value to > 1 minute.
 Also recommended is to use V68 of pigpio library.

 **`pigpio.gpio(gpio_pin)`** Return a gpio object set to the Broadcom GPIO number specified by gpio_pin.
 An error will be thrown if gpio_pin is not a valid user GPIO.